 Once the PPF takes responsibility for a scheme, its assets and liabilities will be transferred to the PPF, which will provide compensation broadly at 100% of accrued benefits for those over Normal Pension Age (NPA) or those in receipt of an ill health or survivor's pension.
 For others, the compensation will be 90% of accrued benefits and will be subject to an overall cap, which depends on the member's age at the date of commencement of benefits.
-For the year commencing 1 April 2021 the compensation cap is £ 41,461.07 p.a. (giving actual compensation of £37,314.96) for benefits commencing at 65 and £34,749.68 p.a. (£31,274.71) for benefits commencing at age 60.
+For the year commencing 1 April 2020 the compensation cap is £ 41,461 p.a. (giving actual compensation of £37,314) for benefits commencing at 65 and £34,749 p.a. (£31,274) for benefits commencing at age 60.
 There is also CPI indexation, capped at 2.5%, on compensation attributable to benefits earned through service after 5 April 1997, and a 50% spouse's benefit on death.
 Since 6 April 2017, the maximum benefits payable to those with long service (21 years or more) in a scheme that entered the PPF have been increased.
 For these members the cap is increased by 3% for each full year of pensionable service above 20 years, up to a maximum of double the standard cap.

 On 6 September 2018, The European court of Justice (ECJ) ruled that PPF compensation levels could not be less than 50% of the originally accrued benefit.
 Indexation for benefits accrued before 1997 will also be required.
 This change is likely to affect a small number of members, with PPF liabilities increasing by about £215 million.
 In June 2020, a High Court Judgment ruled that the PPF's age-related compensation caps constituted a form of age discrimination.
-The longer-term implications of this ruling are as yet not clear.
+The Court of Appeal subsequently upheld the ruling that the cap was unlawful on the grounds of age discrimination.
+The pensioners effected will be compensated and the cap will no longer be applied to new PPF retirees.
+The majority of cases will have received compensation by December 2022.